taller2-grupo5-rostov-1c2022/songs-server/README.md

 ## Firebase

-You'll need to generate a Firebase private key.
-To do so, go to `Project configuration`, then `Service accounts`, then `Generate new private key`.
+To access the database and storage, you'll need to generate a Firebase private key.
+To do so, go to **Project configuration**, then **Service accounts**, then **Generate new private key**.
-Then set the following environment variables:

-- `FIREBASE_ID`: corresponds to the `private_key_id` field in the key file
-- `FIREBASE_KEY`: corresponds to the `private_key` field in the key file

-You can set them in a `.env` file in the root directory of the repository
+Save the file as `google-credentials.json` in the root directory of the repository.

+You can also set `TESTING=1` as an environment variable to use mocks of the database and storage for testing purposes.